Are Republican Lawmakers Turning Against President Donald Trump?

-In an unprecedented move, a long list of Republican lawmakers has come out to condemn President Donald Trump’s response to the deadly protest in Charlottesville last weekend.
+In an unprecedented move, a long list of Republican lawmakers have come out to condemn President Donald Trump’s response to the deadly protest in Charlottesville last weekend.

 The coterie includes House Speaker Paul Ryan, Senators Marco Rubio, Todd Young, John McCain, Jeff Flake, Orrin Hatch, as well as Representatives Ileana Ros-Lehtinen, Will Hurd, Darrell Issa, Steve Stivers, and Justin Amash, to name a few.